 A natural moisturizer, argan oil softens the skin and tones it gently.
 Rich in vitamins E and A and other antioxidants, it protects the skin from the oxidative stress.

 With a comedogenic rate of a 0, argan oil is perfect for acne prone skin as well.
-Overall, this carrier oil is a great choice to combine with essential oils for sunburn!

 How to apply carrier oils and essential oils for sunburn?